zeek/zeek/doc/install/install.rst

     * PF_RING (Linux only, see :doc:`Cluster Configuration <../configuration/index>`)
     * ipsumdump (for trace-summary; http://www.cs.ucla.edu/~kohler/ipsumdump)

-LibGeoIP is probably the most interesting and can be installed on most platforms by following the instructions for :ref:`installing libGeoIP and the GeoIP database
+Geolocation is probably the most interesting and can be installed on most platforms by following the instructions for :ref:`installing the GeoIP library and database
 <geolocation>`.